Deep Depression ARB 01 (2013): Aftermath

-The Puntland government established a Puntland Disaster Management and Rescue committee to oversee local relief efforts in the wake of the cylone.
+The Puntland government established a Puntland Disaster Management and Rescue committee to oversee local relief efforts in the wake of the cyclone.
 Puntland Maritime Police Force units and government rescue teams were also deployed to the impacted areas.
 PMPF troops assisted in the transportation of emergency supplies, including blankets, tents, non-perishable food items and medicines.
 Accessibility to the most affected areas was slowed by flash floods and the collapse of a bridge linking Bosaso with the administrative capital Garowe.
 Government rescue teams consequently utilized donkey carts to reach remote localities.
 The Puntland Highway Authority (PHA) also established an alternative land route for trucks transporting relief materials.
 In total, the Puntland government sent 32 trucks carrying supplies to the affected areas.

 Along with the Puntland regional authorities, the Federal Government of Somalia declared a state of emergency in the cyclone struck areas.
 It also indicated that $1 million would be earmarked for the impacted communities.
 In addition, the Somaliland regional administration in northwestern Somalia pledged to provide humanitarian assistance.
 Neighboring Djibouti and Ethiopia also dispatched relief shipments.

 According to OCHA, strong coordination between the Puntland government and humanitarian agencies led to an effective emergency response for the nearly 30,000 people affected by the cyclone.
 The UN World Food Programme sent 340 tons in food rations, intended to sustain around 4,000 impacted households for one month.
 The International Federation of the Red Cross likewise treated 757 individuals for acute respiratory infections and skin-related diseases over three days, and recommended that clean drinking water be made available to the impacted areas to avert waterborne illnesses like diarrhoea.
 In conjunction with the Somali authorities, the Qatar Alliance led by the Qatar Red Crescent also distributed essential supplies to around 1,000 impacted families.

 By November 25, focus had shifted to rebuilding lost livelihoods, including the restocking of livestock.
 To this end, the Puntland government distributed around 15,887 heads of livestock in December to hundreds of pastoralist households affected by the storm.
 According to Puntland officials, the Bosaso and Galkayo airports' runways were also undergoing repair work.